petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 2. Don't email editable artifacts.
 You will lose your single source of truth quickly this way.
-   Instead, share artifacts that can be marked up, like PDFs, and incorporate those comments into the main branch.
+   Instead, share artifacts that can be marked up, like PDFs, and incorporate those comments into the version in the repo.
 3. Start your paper (or thesis) on day 1.
    It's going to be mostly boilerplate, but that's okay.